 Blake stares, and eventually shakes his head, dropping his hand from his chest as he does so.

-is it?
+thing, now is it?
 But humor me by answering a question, Sonny, and then I'll start dealing with yours.
-I know it's not particularly fair,
+I know it's

-himself another glass.
+he pours himself another glass.
 "But you can put your hands down, Sonny.
-You're as good as new, mint condition, maybe better.
+You're as good as new, mint

-good time.
+Blake.
+All in good time.
 Speaking of which, we really don't have much left.
-Things happen pretty quick at the beginning.
-Which means
+Things happen pretty quick at the

 His hands raise out of his lap again, this time to explore the stool beneath him and test its substance. "...What?"

 "Blake!"
 Galen's voice is hard enough to make the roving hands flinch and recoil.
 "Where--were--you?"

 The image of a mustache shouting Russian flitted across his thoughts. "...Odessa...
 The massacre in 1905.
 But

 like "Battleship Potempkin," during the day instead of at night... " Blake's eyes clear somewhat, as if a film is